Edward Ochab: First secretary of the Polish United Workers' Party

-Central Committee's 7th Plenum deliberated in the second half of July.
+The Central Committee's 7th Plenum deliberated in the second half of July.
 It placed partial blame for the Poznań protests on bureaucratic and economic errors.
 Liberalization and democratization were discussed and the decision was made to readmit to the party the previously expelled Gomułka, Spychalski and Kliszko.
 Gomułka's "right-wing nationalist deviation" charge was upheld, but both the Puławy and Natolin factions were promoting the idea of his return to power.
 Ochab, who in 1948 strongly attacked Gomułka, was now overcoming his personal objections and evolving toward entrusting the former PPR chief a high office.
 On 31 July, delegated by the Politburo, Ochab and Zawadzki had their initial meeting with Gomułka that lasted several hours.
 Subsequently, the Polish Radio broadcast the information of Gomułka's return to the party.

-In September Ochab told Józef Cyrankiewicz to offer Gomułka a position that Cyrankiewicz would be competent to offer.
+In September, Ochab told Józef Cyrankiewicz to offer Gomułka a position that Cyrankiewicz would be competent to offer.
 Cyrankiewicz offered Gomułka his own job, that of prime minister.
 Gomułka thought the move was premature and rejected the proposition.
 It became apparent to the PZPR establishment that Gomułka was aiming at replacing Ochab as first secretary.
 Gomulka was invited to participate in Politburo conferences that took place on 12, 15 and 17 October.

 The 8th Plenum was summoned for 19 October.
 The public was informed of the date and of Gomułka's participation in the Politburo meetings by the Polish Press Agency.
 A statute Ochab submitted to be presented to the Plenum was criticized by Roman Zambrowski and Zawadzki.
 The majority of the Politburo members voted to reduce the body to nine members and the proposed list did not include Minister Rokossovsky.

 The Soviets were increasingly worried by the plans of the leadership of the PZPR and the Soviet ambassador presented on 17 October Nikita Khrushchev's "invitation" for the Polish leaders to immediately visit Moscow.
 Ochab objected to the timing and refused to make the trip.
 The Soviets reacted with the announcement (18 October) of Khrushchev's and the Soviet delegation's arrival in Warsaw on 19 October, the day the 8th Plenum was set to begin its deliberations.
-On 18 October the Polish Politburo, unhappy with the perspective of Soviet meddling (or the appearance of such meddling) with the Plenum debate, designated Ochab, Cyrankiewicz, Zawadzki and Gomułka to greet the Soviets at the airport.
+On 18 October, the Polish Politburo, unhappy with the prospect of Soviet meddling (or the appearance of such meddling) with the Plenum debate, designated Ochab, Cyrankiewicz, Zawadzki and Gomułka to greet the Soviets at the airport.